spacemanspiff2007/PyArtNet/docs/pyartnet.rst

     from pyartnet import ArtNetNode

     async def main():

-        # Run this code in your async function
+        node = await ArtNetNode.create('IP', 6454)
-        node = ArtNetNode('IP', 6454)
+        async with node:

             # Create universe 0
             universe = node.add_universe(0)

             # Add a channel to the universe which consists of 3 values
             # Default size of a value is 8Bit (0..255) so this would fill
             # the DMX values 1..3 of the universe
             channel = universe.add_channel(start=1, width=3)

             # Fade channel to 255,0,0 in 5s
             # The fade will automatically run in the background
             channel.add_fade([255,0,0], 1000)

             # this can be used to wait till the fade is complete
             await channel

             # hide: start
             node.stop_refresh()
             # hide: stop

     asyncio.run(main())